insomnimus/ps-itertools/docs/Measure-Count.md

 # Measure-Count

 ## SYNOPSIS
-Counts the number of items in a collection or the pipeline.
+Calculates the number of items in the pipeline, ignoring their values.

 ## SYNTAX